 - Remove contact lenses while rinsing.
 Do not lose time removing contact lenses before rinsing.
 Do not attempt to rinse and reinsert contact lenses.

 - Seek medical attention regardless of the severity or apparent lack of severity.
-Contact Safety & Security at x3357.
+Contact Public Safety at x3357.
 Explain carefully what chemicals were involved.